xwmx/nb/README.md

 that prints "Hello, World!"

 [`copy.nb-plugin`](plugins/copy.nb-plugin) provides copy / duplicate
-functionality and demonstrates some of the main features available for creating new subcommands.
+functionality and demonstrates many of the features available for creating new subcommands.

 You can install any plugin you create locally with